 The 2016-17 National Association of Basketball Coaches (NABC) Coach of the Year, Stephen Brennan is in his 22nd season at the helm of the Babson College men's basketball program.
 The winningest coach in school history, Brennan has guided the Beavers to seven NCAA Tournament appearances and led the program to its first Division III national championship in 2016-17.

-The winningest coach in school history, Brennan led the Green and White to the NEWMAC Tournament championship and an NCAA Tournament Sectional Semifinal berth in 2002 while being named NEWMAC and NEBCA Division III Coach of the Year honors.
-Babson won an ECAC Tournament title in 2003 and then claimed another NEWMAC championship and a berth into into the NCAA Tournament in 2004.
+A nine-time conference coach of the year, Brennan helped the Green and White win its first NEWMAC Tournament championship on the way to reaching the NCAA Tournament Sectional Semifinals in 2002.
+Babson won 26 games and captured an ECAC Tournament title in 2003 and then claimed another NEWMAC championship and a berth into into the NCAA Tournament in 2004.